-Google Local (My Business) Reputation Management
+Google My Business Reputation Management

-In the past, Google used Yelp’s reviews for the businesses that were listed in its Local Search results.
+In the past, Google used Yelp’s reviews for the companies that were listed in its GMB Search results.
 Google has its own review system now, so there is a real opportunity to build up numerous positive reviews for your company by sending satisfied clients to your Google My Business page.
 By building up a decent collection of positive reviews on Google, you can stand out from competitors and improve the conversion rate of your traffic.

 Inevitably, negative comments will appear.
 To manage them, you need to log into your Google account; from there, you can view each review and provide written responses as necessary.